saltfreegaming/analytics-docs/docs/templates-and-checklists/dashboard-template.md

 ## Purpose & Questions
 - What decision does this dashboard support?
-- Key business questions and success metrics.
+- What questions does this dashboard answer?

 ## Data Sources
 - Superset dataset(s) and schemas.